16 Things to Buy From a Pawn Shop

 12. Collectible coins and currency

-You might be able to find a good deal on collectible coins and currency at a Pawn shop near you.
+You might find a good deal on collectible coins and currency at a Pawn shop near you.
 Not all pawn shops carry collectible coins and currency, but many do.

-It’s important to note when buying collectibles of any kind at a pawn shop to know your prices.
-Many online sources and books can tell you what the actual value of your collectible coin or other item is.
+It’s important to know your prices when buying collectibles of any kind at a pawn shop.
+Many online sources and books can tell you the actual value of your collectible coin or other item.

-Be prepared with a research catalog or website address in hand when you shop to help ensure you don’t overpay when buying collectible coins at a pawn shop.
+Be prepared with a research catalog or website address when you shop to help ensure you don’t overpay when buying collectible coins at a pawn shop.

 13. Small appliances